rabbitmq/rabbitmq-website/site/mqtt.md

 ### <a id="authentication"/> Users and Authentication

+For an MQTT connection to succeed, it must successfully authenticate and the user must have the [appropriate permissions](/access-control.html) to the virtual host used by the plugin (see below).

 MQTT clients can (and usually do) specify a set of credentials when they connect.

+The plugin supports anonymous authentication but its use is highly discouraged and it is a subject to certain limitations (listed below) enforced for a reasonable level of security by default.

 Users and their permissions can be managed using [rabbitmqctl](/cli.html), [management UI](/management.html) or HTTP API.